Wincenty Lutosławski: Philosophy

+Lutosławski's metaphysical system was inspired by Gottfried Wilhelm Leibniz's Monad philosophy and incorporated the doctrine of metempsychosis.
+He believed in a continuous hierarchy of souls as a great chain of being with God at its apex.
+The souls of humans were considered on a higher scale to animals but lower than creatures with a higher developed soul than humans.
+He held the view that each soul could morally improve or decline and change species from human to animal in the course of reincarnation.

-Because of the contradictions his concept had with the teachings of the Catholic Church, Lutosławski until his very death was often criticised by orthodox Catholics.
+Because of the contradictions his concept had with the teachings of the Catholic Church, Lutosławski, until his very death was often criticised by orthodox Catholics.
 Trying to resolve the issue, in later years Lutosławski exchanged letters with Belgian Thomistic philosopher – cardinal.
 Desire Joseph Mercier, who assured him that his beliefs are not heretical.

 In the Second Republic of Poland he continued to proclaim spiritualistic metaphysics and Messianism.
 He mused on the issue of Polish culture, where he judged individualism as the most important factor.
 He stated that Poles as a nation have a special relationship with God, thanks to national prophets (poets).
-The mission of Polish nation was the creation of God's kingdom on Earth, kingdom that also looked after the materialistic side of human beings and after international community.
-The role of the Poles was also the proclamation of the universal values: tolerance, individual freedom, charity, Christianity, strong social bonds.
+The mission of the Polish nation was the creation of God's kingdom on Earth, a kingdom that also looked after the materialistic side of human beings and after the international community.
+The role of the Poles was also the proclamation of universal values: tolerance, individual freedom, charity, Christianity, strong social bonds.
 They were to ensure that every single individual self in the world could identify itself with its nation.
-The degree of such identification could eventually lead the abolition of certain states, whose existence is often the cause of conflict between them.
+The degree of such identification could eventually lead to the abolition of certain states, whose existence is often the cause of conflict between them.

-Lutosławski criticised Lwow-Warsaw School, that dominated Polish philosophy.
-He harshly criticised Twardowski himself and called him a German scholar.
-This was despite that privately Twardowski had tried to help him earlier and had organised his lectures in Lwow.
-The other intellectuals were equally as critical of him.
-Władysław Tatarkiewicz put forward a proposal to ban Lutosławski from representing Polish philosophy abroad, and in May 1923 Tadeusz Kotarbiński wanted to remove him from the committee of the First All-Polish Philosophical Congress in Lwow.
+Lutosławski criticised the Lwow-Warsaw School, which dominated Polish philosophy.
+He harshly criticized Kazimierz Twardowski himself, calling him a German scholar – this, despite Twardowski having privately tried to help him and had arranged for him to lecture in Lwów.
+Others were equally critical of Lutosławski.
+Władysław Tatarkiewicz proposed banning Lutosławski from representing Polish philosophy abroad; and in May 1923 Tadeusz Kotarbiński wanted to remove him from the committee of the First All-Polish Philosophical Congress in Lwów.